If you are looking to get better at your sport or bigger in the gym then building strength is a great way to go about it.

 If you are looking to get stronger you are going to want to start out with progressive overload.

 Luckily there are other forms of progressive overload you can try.
-Once you it a wall try using these forms of progressive overload instead:
+Once you hit a wall, try using these forms of progressive overload instead:

 - Do more sets